Presenter: Paula Sullivan, MS, CCC-SLP, BCS-S

-Parkinson's disease is the second most common neurodegenerative disease preceded only by Alzheimer's disease.
-Abnormalities occur during swallowing in nearly all individuals with Parkinson's at some time in the disease course.
 Dysphagia in Parkinson's disease results in a variety of serious functional, psychological, and quality-of-life consequences with aspiration pneumonia being one of the leading causes of death.
 For maximum effect, swallowing management must be a part of the patient's total plan of care, initiated early in the disease course, and be aggressive in nature.
 The swallowing care plan must be directed by targeted and regular ongoing assessment to guide both rehabilitative and compensatory approaches.

 This course will discuss components of a targeted assessment of swallowing, saliva, eating, and speech in individuals with Parkinson's disease.
 Videofluoroscopic swallow study clips will demonstrate common oropharyngeal swallowing abnormalities.
 Extensive discussion will focus on both compensatory approaches and rehabilitative techniques including oral health, airway dynamics and respiratory muscle strength, nutrition, and airway protection maneuvers.
-Offered for 0.2 ASHA CEUs – 2 contact hours.

-Course Run Time: 2:09:44
+Course Overview – Run Time: 2:09:44

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.